 - Galls can be caused by feeding or egg-laying of insects and mites.

 - Insect galls rarely affect plant health and their numbers vary from season to season.

 - Control is generally not suggested.

-Insects or mites cause feeding damage by chewing and their salivary secretions cause plants to increase production of normal plant growth hormones.
+- Insects or mites damage plants by chewing on them and their salivary secretions (spit) cause plants to increase production of normal plant growth hormones.

 - Mature plant tissues are usually not affected by gall-inducing organisms.